Dylan Hartley: Early career

 Dylan Hartley was born in Rotorua, New Zealand.
 He attended Rotorua Boys' High School.

 Although Hartley was born and grew up in New Zealand, his mother being English automatically made him England-qualified.
-With this in mind Dylan set his sights on playing professionally in England.
+With this in mind Hartley set his sights on playing professionally in England.
 At 16 he left his native New Zealand and headed to England where he attended Beacon Academy.
 Within a year, Worcester Warriors had offered him an academy place and at 17 years old he joined and embarked on what ended up being a 16 year professional career with Northampton Saints and England Rugby.

 Domestic career

 Hartley joined Worcester Warriors' academy and represented the senior side once in the 2004–05 European Challenge Cup.

-Hartley joined the Senior Academy of Northampton Saints in the summer of 2005.
+He joined the Senior Academy of Northampton Saints in the summer of 2005.

-Hartley started in a 2006–07 Heineken Cup quarter final victory over Biarritz Olympique.
+Hartley started in the 2007 Heineken Cup quarter-final victory over Biarritz Olympique but did not feature in the semi-final defeat against Wasps.
 That season, Northampton were relegated from the Premiership.

-The following season, Northampton won the EDF Energy Trophy and secured promotion from the RFU Championship.
-Hartley started for Northampton saints as they defeated Bourgoin in the final of 2008–09 European Challenge Cup.
-On 22 July 2009, Hartley was made Northampton Saints captain, replacing Bruce Reihana.
+The following campaign saw Northampton beat Exeter Chiefs in the 2008 EDF Energy Trophy final and also secure an immediate return to the Premiership with promotion from the RFU Championship.

+Hartley played in the 2008–09 European Challenge Cup quarter-final victory against Connacht and semi-final win over Saracens.
+He was named player of the match in the final as Northampton beat Bourgoin to lift the trophy.
+After that season, on 22 July 2009, Hartley was made Northampton captain, replacing Bruce Reihana.
-Hartley captained the losing Northampton sides in the 2011 Heineken Cup Final and also the 2013 English Premiership Final.

-In that final, Hartley was sent off for verbally abusing referee Wayne Barnes.

-Hartley won the 2014 Premiership final against Saracens.
+Hartley led the side in the 2010–11 Heineken Cup quarter-final against Ulster and semi-final win over Perpignan.
+Hartley scored a try during the 2011 Heineken Cup final to give Northampton a sixteen point lead at half-time.
+However Leinster staged a second-half comeback at the Millennium Stadium to become champions of Europe.

+Hartley captained Northampton in the 2013 Premiership Final and was sent off for verbally abusing referee Wayne Barnes as they were ultimately defeated by rivals Leicester Tigers to finish runners up.
+The following season he was part of the Northampton side that beat Saracens in the last minute of extra time to win their first ever league title.

 On 17 December 2014, Northampton announced that Hartley had extended his contract for a further three years, despite a more lucrative offer from French side Montpellier, with Hartley citing his desire to remain eligible for England selection as a deciding factor.

-Hartley helped Saints secure a place in the Champions Cup for the 2017/18 season as the side saw off Stade Francais in the European Champions Cup play-off final to take the last spot.

 On 7 November 2019, Hartley announced his retirement from rugby due to a knee injury that had kept him side-lined for all of 2019.